cecil-41/client/README.md

 - We do not use'props.' anymore when using props distructering.
 - We take them on the function and use curly brackets to list the props.

-## 1. UseState() Hooks
-- Usestate hook is a function feature in React that allows you to add state management to functional components.
-- It returns an array of two entries.
-- This is how we import the useState hook:
-    `import React,{useState} from 'react'`
-- A function that allows you to update the state value.

-## Hooks
-- Hooks can only be called at the top level, therefore not inside a loop etc.
-- Hooks can only be called inside a react function.

 ## Conditional rendering
 ### Method 1